Ajitesh-004/UniTest/README.md

 ## How It Works

-1. Input Syllabus: User provides the unit/topic syllabus.
+1. Input Syllabus: User provides the unit/topic syllabus or uploads a document.
-2. Keyword Extraction: NLP extracts key concepts from input.
+2. Keyword Extraction: NLP extracts key concepts from the input.
-3. Question Generation: AI model generates questions using pre-trained language models.
+3. Question Generation: Gemini AI generates questions using contextual understanding.
 4. Classification: Each question is mapped to a Bloom’s Taxonomy level.
-5. Display: Questions are shown with options to edit, shuffle, and export.
+5. Display: Questions are shown in a clean UI with options to answer, retry, or move to the next level.

 ---